Updated: Dec 7, 2022

 Contact your local law enforcement agency, police department, or the California Highway Patrol if the accident occurs on a highway.

 Speak with eyewitnesses.
-If there were any witnesses to the accident, try to get their contact information, such as names, emails, and phone numbers, so you can contact them at a later time.
+If there were any witnesses to the accident, try to get their contact information, such as names, emails, and phone numbers, so you can contact them later.

 Gather evidence.
-Take as many pictures as you can of the accident scene, including the intersection where the incident occurred, street lights, and the damages to your and the other vehicle, if you have a camera or a phone camera.
+Take as many pictures as possible of the accident scene, including the intersection where the incident occurred, street lights, and the damages to your and the other vehicle, if you have a camera or a phone camera.

 If the other party's insurance company approaches you, contact a truck accident injury attorney and ask him to talk with the other party's lawyers and insurance agents.

 The last tip is especially important.
 After all, you don't want to be negotiating something as important as an insurance payout.
-But, at the same time, you are wounded, in shock, and confused.
-Let your California Personal Injury Attorney handle that for you.
+But, simultaneously, you are wounded, in shock, and confused.
+Let your lawyer handle that for you.

-Who is responsible for medical expenses incurred as a result of a vehicle accident?
-The answer to this question is contingent on who was at fault in the collision.
-Liability is predicated on the four elements of negligence: duty of care, violation of duty, cause, and injury.
+Who is responsible for medical expenses incurred from a vehicle accident?
+The answer to this question depends on who was at fault in the collision and depends on who was at fault in the collision.
+The four parts of negligence that lead to liability are the duty of care, breach of duty, cause, and injury.

 To all the other drivers or parties on the road, all truck drivers owe a duty of care.
-They must exercise caution to avoid causing any mishaps as a result of their irresponsibility.
-Truck drivers may be held accountable if they fail to uphold their duty of care and cause accidents that cause harm to others.
+They need to be careful so that their carelessness doesn't lead to any accidents.
+Truck drivers could be held responsible if they don't do what they should and cause accidents that hurt others.

 While it is unfortunate that you were engaged in an accident that resulted in injury, it is fortunate that your accident occurred while traveling through California.